bundlewrap/bundlewrap/doc/api.rst

 	.. py:attribute:: revision

-		The current git or hg revision of this repo. ``None`` if no SCM was detected.
+		The current git, hg or bzr revision of this repo. ``None`` if no SCM was detected.

 	|